Skip to content

 Afternoon: Northwest Portland

-When you arrive, check into the Inn at Northrup Station.
-It’s a fun, colorful, and comfy spot in Northwest Portland, one of my favorite areas, with plenty of great restaurants and coffee shops nearby.
+Once settled, take a stroll through Northwest Portland, one of my favorite areas, with plenty of great restaurants and coffee shops.

 things to do in portland